emma5325/alx-low_level_programming/README.md

-my new readme on alx-low_level_programming
+my first readme on my new alx-low_level_programming